 Be sure to factor in all of the additional clauses and specifics that you might need when you’re budgeting for disability insurance for physicians.
 Any add-ons that you have in your policy will bump up the cost, as will an increased benefit amount should you need to make a claim later.

 Typical extras that physicians add to their insurance include:

-So you’ve determined that taking out an income insurance policy is the right move for you, but where do you start?
+So, you’ve determined that taking out a disability income insurance policy is the right move for you, but where do you start?
 The first decision that you’ll need to make is the type of insurance policy that you want.

 The most common disability doctors’ insurance that physicians take out is true own occupation insurance.
 This means that you’ll still receive the disability benefits from your policy if you can’t work in your own profession, even if you could work in some other way.
 This type of insurance will give you the maximum coverage that you can get as a doctor and, although this will cost more than other types of insurance, it will be worth it to protect your income.

 As physicians work in such specialized roles, own occupation insurance means that you don’t have to try to find other work in your industry or somewhere else.
 Having said that though, you also have the flexibility with this type of policy to take on other work that fits around your illness or injury if that’s something you’d like to do, while still receiving your monthly disability benefit payout.